ibrar-syed/deep_learning_skin_cancer_detection_multi_type_isic2018/README.md

 3. Runs inference on the selected model.
 4. Displays the predicted skin cancer class and confidence.
 5. Visualizes class confidence using a bar plot via Seaborn.
 6. Fully integrated with the earlier single_predict logic for robustness.
+(In Progress)